quetz-al/quetzal/README.md

 * same zone as your kubernetes cluster
 * highly available if needed (for prod for example)
 * Enable backups
+* create 3 users:
+    - postgres / random password and set it as values in the helm config (see below)
+    - db_user / db_password
+    - db_ro_user / db_ro_password

 12. edit the helm chart in this repo to make sure the params are set up correctly: